 Knowing when not to sample

 Of course, sampling isn’t always appropriate.
-Certain data isn’t going to be evenly distributed among the shards.
+Certain data isn’t evenly distributed among the shards.
 Some events are very rare and unlikely to show up in a sampled result.
 Sometimes you’re looking for a tiny specific set of events but aren’t sure when they occurred.
 Sometimes the selection filters leave too few events to sample accurately.
-Interana detects situations where sampling isn’t appropriate and returns a clear warning with the results (for example, Figure 2).
+Interana detects situations where sampling isn’t appropriate and returns a warning like the following:

-The user can then either reformulate their query, or choose to disable sampling and compute the query across the full set of data.
-It’s up to the user which they prefer.
+You can then either reformulate your query, or choose to disable sampling and compute the query across the full set of data.

 Conclusion and more information